compsoc-edinburgh/cook-book/desserts/0-easy/kates_super_easy_chocolate_cheesecake.md

 ### Cheesecake mixture
 6. Prepare a pot of hot water and set a heat-resistant bowl in it, making sure the bowl does not make contact with the water (double-boiling).
 Set the heat to a medium heat initially.
-7. Decrease the heat to a low heat, and break the chocolate into small pieces and melt in the bowl when ready.
+7. Once boiling, decrease the heat to a low heat, and break the chocolate into small pieces and melt in the bowl.
 8. **By hand,** mix in the cream cheese, milk, and any optional ingredients (e.g. Cointreau and orange zest for a slightly alcoholic chocolate orange cheesecake).
 9. This mixture may initially turn a lighter brown and create a swirling pattern (especially if a lower chocolate content is chosen), but this will turn to a smooth dark chocolate colour once this has been stirred by hand sufficiently. **These results do not appear if mixed by machine.**
 10. Pour this mitxure into the biscuit base, levelling it out with a spoon.